ITWS-capstone-team6/Drug-Abatement-Compliance-Portal/Docs/development.md

 #### `server.js`
 This file contains the majority of the driver code for the backend API.

+A more in-depth explanation of the endpoints are available at [this file](./endpoints.md)

 #### `package.json`
 Like the `package.json` file in the `Frontend/` directory, this file contains all of the instructions on how to start the backend API.